xcp-ng/xcp-ng-org/docs/guides.md

 ### 3. Disable TX Checksum Offload

 Now is the most important step: we must disable TX checksum offload on the virtual xen interfaces of the VM.
-This is because network traffic between VMs in a hypervisor is not populated with a typical ethernet checksum, since they only traverse server memory and never leave over a physical cable.
-The majority of operating systems know to expect this when virtualized and handle ethernet frames with empty checksums without issue.
+This is because network traffic between VMs in a hypervisor is not populated with a typical Ethernet checksum, since they only traverse server memory and never leave over a physical cable.
+The majority of operating systems know to expect this when virtualized and handle Ethernet frames with empty checksums without issue.
 However `pf` in FreeBSD does not handle them correctly and will drop them, leading to broken performance.

 The solution is to simply turn off checksum-offload on the virtual xen interfaces for pfSense in the TX direction only (TX towards the VM itself).
 Then the packets will be checksummed like normal and `pf` will no longer complain.